dobrado76/Stable-Diffusion-Unity-Integration/README.md

 ![](SDListModels.png)

-7. Select any existing GameObject with a MeshRenderer (or that contains at least one child with a MeshRenderer) or an Image (or RawImage) and click Generate from the StableDiffusionMaterial or StableDiffusionImage component to generate a new image using the specified parameters.
+7. Select any existing GameObject with a MeshRenderer (or that contains at least one child with a MeshRenderer) or an Image (or RawImage) and click Generate from the StableDiffusionText2Material, StableDiffusionText2Image or StableDiffusionImage2Image component to generate a new image using the specified parameters.

 ![](SDMaterial.png)